Understanding Referring Domains and Their Impact on SEO

 We highly suggest that you analyze all of these metrics.
 This will give you a better understanding of your backlink profile and help you make informed decisions that lead to improved SEO results, including higher search engine rankings and increased organic traffic.

 Now that you know why referring domains are crucial for SEO, let’s look into some ways to get them.
-Here are some of the most popular and effective ways to acquire new referring domains:
+Here are some of the most popular and effective ways to acquire new linking websites (and different backlink types):

 • Guest posting: Writing high-quality articles for other websites in exchange for a backlink to your site.